Baltimore Life Insurance Review (2023)

 Baltimore Life Silver Guard Special Overview

-Baltimore Life’s second final expense insurance plan, named Silver Guard Special, is designed for individuals who have pre-existing conditions and therefore pose a greater risk to the insurance company.
+Baltimore Life’s second final expense insurance plan, Silver Guard Special, is designed for individuals with pre-existing conditions and, therefore, poses a greater risk to the insurance company.

-This plan differs in two keys ways from the Standard plan: it has higher rates and a “graded” death benefit.
+This plan differs in two key ways from the Standard plan: it has higher rates and a “graded” death benefit.

 State Eligibility